cypher-adi/dev_api/README.md

 > - Add a secret key to sign the jwt tokens.
 > - JWT_EXPIRE sets the expiry time for the token.
 > - JWT_COOKIE_EXPIRE sets the expiry time for the cookie.
+> - For nodemailer **SMTP** email setup use your email configurations like gmail, outlook, etc.

 ---